Creamy Copycat Cracker Barrel Hashbrown Casserole That Disappears Before You Sit Down

 1/2 cup finely chopped onion

-2 and 1/2 cups (around 8 oz) of shredded sharp cheddar (set aside 1/2 cup for topping)
+Two and a half cups (about 8 ounces) of shredded sharp cheddar (remember to set aside 1/2 cup for the topping).

-1 teaspoon kosher salt (start here; adjust upward if your cheese is particularly salty)
+1 teaspoon kosher salt (start here; increase if the cheese is particularly salty)

 1/2 teaspoon black pepper

 5) Bake.
-Scrape the mixture into the prepared dish and spread it evenly.
-Sprinkle the remaining 1/2 cup of cheddar on top.
-Bake for 45 to 55 minutes, and check if the top is nicely browned and hot throughout.
-If you want a little more color, broil for a minute or two at the end, but don’t walk away.
-Broilers are small engines of chaos.
+Pour the mixture into the prepared dish, spreading it evenly.
+Add the remaining half cup of cheddar on top.
+After 45 to 55 minutes of baking, check to see if the top is browned and if the dish is hot all the way through.
+If you want a little more char on it, you can broil for one to two minutes at the end, but do not leave the oven unattended.
+Broilers can cause a lot of chaos.

-6) Rest, then serve.
-Allow the casserole to rest for 10 minutes before serving.
-This is the contrast from organized cubes to a tasty avalanche of mashed potatoes.
-Both are edible, but one looks more intentional.
+6) Pause, then serve.
+After cooking, let the casserole sit for about 10 minutes.
+This will separate the organized cubes from the yummy avalanche of mashed potatoes.
+Both versions are fine to eat, but one definitely looks like more care went into it.

-Optional crunchy topping: For a crunchy topping, combine 1 1/2 cups of crushed Ritz-style crackers (or cornflakes) with 3 tablespoons of melted butter and sprinkle over the casserole before baking.
-If you do this, you might want to lessen the amount of cheese on top so that it doesn’t compete with the crunch.
+**Optional crunchy topping:** If you’d like to add a crunchy topping, combine 1 1/2 cups of crushed Ritz-style crackers (or cornflakes) with 3 tablespoons of melted butter, and add this mixture to the casserole before baking.
+If you plan to do this, you might want to decrease the amount of cheese on top so that it doesn’t overshadow the crunch.

 • Cracker Barrel-ish “extra creamy”: Add 2 to 4 oz softened cream cheese to the sour cream mixture.